juliuskrah/juliuskrah.github.io/_drafts/crud-operations-with-hibernate-and-jpa.markdown

 }
 {% endhighlight %}

-The `@Entity` annotation on the `Person` class is a mapping metadata that tells JPA to map the fields of Person object to the columns in the PERSON table.
+The `@Entity` annotation on the `Person` class is a mapping metadata that tells JPA to map the fields of the Person object to the columns in the PERSON table.
 For example the `firstName` field of type `String` is mapped to `FIRSTNAME` column of type `varchar`.
 You can read more on Entity mapping [here][Domain Mapping]{:target="_blank"}.
 The `@Id` annotation on `id` field marks it as the `primary key` of the PERSON table.
 The `@GeneratedValue` annotation defines a